CARE Package: CARE Package 2020

 In May 2020, CARE launched a new CARE Package in order to respond to the COVID-19 Pandemic.
 Today's CARE Package marks the first time CARE has included the United States in the list of countries requiring urgent humanitarian support.
 CARE Packages for Frontline Heroes and CARE Package Relief are CARE's first U.S.-based aid initiatives.
 In addition to the U.S. distribution, CARE will launch CARE Packages for Global Communities, which will allow donors to support COVID-19 initiatives in Ecuador and Sierra Leone.

 Today's CARE Package features ways to support frontline, medical workers, caregivers, individuals in need, and communities in the U.S. and around the world affected by the COVID-19 pandemic with digital, physical, and financial support.
 The program will provide monetary assistance, food, and essential supplies to individuals in need and at risk in the form of CARE Packages.

 In popular culture

 In the United States and the United Kingdom, the term "care package" has come to be applied to packages of food and other goodies sent to absent friends and relations, particularly to college students, by their families.
 Numerous companies now offer pre-assembled packages that can be ordered for delivery.

+The term has been adapted in other languages such as German, where „CARE Pakete“ are a common practice as well.